Sinclair Broadcast Group

 The Day 4-8 Severe Weather Outlook graphic depicts those days where a 30% or higher probability for severe storms is expected.

 The Day 1 Convective Outlook consists of a narrative and a graphics depicting thunderstorm and severe thunderstorm threats across the continental United States.
 The narratives are written in technical language, intended for sophisticated weather users, and provide the meteorological reasoning for the risk areas.
 The text product also provides explicit information regarding the timing, the most likely severe weather hazard and the severity of the event, when possible.
-The graphics include a categorical forecast of the severe risk (slight, moderate, or high) along with a 10% or greater forecast for thunderstorms.
+The graphics include a categorical forecast of the severe risk (marginal, slight, moderate, or high) along with a 10% or greater forecast for thunderstorms.
 Separate probabilities for severe hail, wind and tornadoes are also issued.

 The Day 1 Convective Outlooks are issued 5 times daily: at 0600 UTC (initial issuance valid 1200 UTC that day until 1200 UTC the following day), 1300 UTC and 1630 UTC (the "morning updates," valid until 1200 UTC the next day), 2000 UTC (the "afternoon update," valid until 1200 UTC the next day), and the 0100 UTC (the "evening update," valid until 1200 UTC the following day).